-A thorough review of how various left interest groups are navigating the politics and policy of addressing climate change, building momentum around proposals that the left can agree on and and move forward without Republican support.
+A thorough review of how various left interest groups are navigating the politics and policy of addressing climate change, building momentum around proposals that the left can agree on, and moving forward without the expectation of Republican support.

 How To Demand A Medical Breakthrough: Lessons From The AIDS Fight (Nureth Aizenman, NPR)